Northroot-Labs/northroot-kernel/crates/northroot-cli/README.md

 ## Overview

 The `northroot` CLI provides a simple interface to interact with Northroot journal files.
-It supports listing, querying, verifying, and inspecting events stored in append-only journal format.
+It supports appending, listing, querying, verifying, and inspecting events stored in append-only journal format.

 ## Building